Normal view

 Sling Orange for $23/month for the first month (50 percent off): New customers can get Sling Orange or Sling Blue for half off the usual price for the first month, bringing the final prices to $23/month and $25.50/month, respectively.
 Orange is likely best for sports fans, with eight exclusive sports and family channels, while Blue includes 19 exclusive news and entertainment channels.
 You can get both Orange and Blue access also for half off for one month, or $33 total.

-Fubo Essential for $55/month for the first month ($30 off): Fubo has introductory discounts on most of its packages, but Essential may be the best for most people.
-It offers access to 215 channels, unlimited cloud DVR and up to 10 simultaneous streams.
-Note that regional sports content is not included here; you’ll have to go up to Pro or Elite plans for that.
+Fubo Pro for $65/month for the first month ($20 off): Fubo has introductory discounts on most of its packages, and the Pro package is the least expensive plan currently listed.
+It offers access to 224 channels, unlimited cloud DVR and up to 10 simultaneous streams.
+It even includes regional sports content from the NHL, MLB and NBA.

 Sling TV + MLB.TV for $30 off: New subscribers can get $30 off their first month of Sling TV when they sign up and add MLB.TV to their package.
 The offer applies to Sling Orange, Sling Blue and Sling Orange & Blue, and MLB.TV gives you access to MLB Network along with access to all out-of-market games during the regular season.
 This offer runs through May 31.